-1. Type and Level: Output, Key
+Type and Level: Output, Key

-- 2. Rationale, Relevance, Reliability: The Law School Admissions Test (LSAT) predicts the success of applicants in the first year of law school.
+The Law School Admissions Test (LSAT) predicts the success of applicants in the first year of law school.
 The test is an important part of the law school admission process in the United States.
-It provides a standard measure of acquired reading and verbal reasoning skills that law schools may use as one of several factors in assessing law school applicants. - 3.
-Use: The indicator is used as one of several measures of an applicant's likelihood of success in the first year of law school. - 4.
-Clarity: The LSAT is the Law School Admissions Test - 5.
-Data Source, Collection and Reporting: The information will be retrieved from Southern University Law Center's admissions records on entering students.
+It provides a standard measure of acquired reading and verbal reasoning skills that law schools may use as one of several factors in assessing law school applicants.

+The indicator is used as one of several measures of an applicant's likelihood of success in the first year of law school.

+The LSAT is the Law School Admissions Test.

+The information will be retrieved from Southern University Law Center's admissions records on entering students.
 The information is very accurate.
-The Law School Admissions Council administers the test and distributes the data. - 6.
-Calculation Methodology: The indicator will be calculated by identifying the LSAT score of all entering freshman and calculating the median score. - 7.
-Scope: The indicator is the aggregate of all entering freshman students. - 8.
-Caveats: The Law Center engages in a full file review of all applicants.
+The Law School Admissions Council administers the test and distributes the data.

+The indicator will be calculated by identifying the LSAT scores of all entering freshmen and calculating the median score.

+The indicator is the aggregate of all entering freshman students.

+Caveats?
+Limitations or weaknesses?
+Does the source of the data have a bias or agenda?

+No real weaknesses.
+The Law Center engages in a full file review of all applicants.
 The LSAT is one of many factors involved in the admissions process.

-- 9. Accuracy, Maintenance, Support: The indicator and subsequent performance data have not been audited by the Office of the Legislative Auditor. - 10.
-Responsible Person: The Law Center Admissions and Recruitment Office is responsible for data collection, analysis, and quality with oversight by the Faculty Admissions Committee.
-The Law Center staff person who is responsible for data collection, analysis and quality is:
+The indicator and subsequent performance data have not been audited by the Office of the Legislative Auditor.

+Responsible Person: The Law Center Admissions and Recruitment Office is responsible for data collection, analysis, and quality, with oversight by the Faculty Admissions Committee.
+The Law Center staff person who is responsible for data collection, analysis, and quality is:

-Andrea Love Associate Vice Chancellor of Enrollment Management and Matriculation Services Phone: 225-771-6297 2 Roosevelt Steptoe Drive Baton Rouge, Louisiana 70813
+Associate Vice Chancellor Enrollment Management and Matriculation Services Phone: 225-771-6297 2 Roosevelt Steptoe Drive Baton Rouge, Louisiana 70813